rajdeepgaur/react-webpack-from-scratch/readme.md

 1. Clone the repo and install dependencies npm install

-3. Run the development server
+2. Run the development server
 npm start

-Build for production
+Build for production:
 npm run build